 Can you fire someone over email?

-Unless you have an employment contract in place that stipulates policies and procedures for terminating an employee, or state law, there is no restriction on how to terminate an employee.
+Unless a company has an employment contract in place that stipulates policies and procedures for terminating an employee, or state law, there is no Federal restriction on emailing an employee to notify them of termination.

 However, if you don’t have an HR department, or a policy when it comes to firing an employee, it can be tricky to know how to fire an employee.